Ádám Nagy

 He began his career at Ferencváros, making his professional debut for the reserves in August 2013 and for the first team in May 2015.
 Nagy won eight caps and scored one goal for Hungary at youth level.
-He made his full international debut against Northern Ireland on 7 September 2015 coming on as a substitute, and was chosen for UEFA Euro 2016.
+He made his full international debut against Northern Ireland on 7 September 2015 coming on as a substitute, and has represented the nation at the 2016, 2020 and 2024 UEFA European Championships.

-Career
+Club career

 Early years

 Nagy was born in Budapest, Hungary.
 After starting his career at Goldball '94 FC, he played for Tabáni Spartacus SKE and Szent István SE.
 In 2008, he had a brief spell at the futsal club Aramis Sport Egyesület.

 At the age of 16, he went to La Manga Club to join the football academy created by English football development academy VisionPro Sports Institute.
 In January 2012, the academy moved to Portugal forming the VSI Rio Maior Football Club, and established themselves in the lower levels of the Santarém Football Association Juniors Championship.
 The project was led by former Premier League players such as Ian Wright and Mark Hughes.
 The academy was coached by English coach Paul Simpson and the team was composed of young players, between the ages of 16 and 19, from Portugal, Hungary, Angola, Wales, England, Congo and Spain.
 The project ended in March 2013, due to mis-management of funds by the VSI Chairman and directors.

 Ferencváros

 On 13 August 2013, Nagy signed with Ferencváros.
 He made his professional debut in the 2013–14 campaign, with the II-team in the third division.
 He made his first appearance in the competition on 24 August 2013, playing in the 0–2 home loss against Felsőtárkány.
 On 30 August 2015 he scored his first goal in their 7–0 win at Ebes.

-On 12 May 2015, Nagy made his debut for made his official debut for Ferencváros, playing in a 3–0 home win against Honvéd for the season's League Cup.
+On 12 May 2015, Nagy made his debut for made his official debut for Ferencváros, playing in a 3–0 home win against Honvéd in the 2014–15 Ligakupa.
 Four days later, he played his first match in the Nemzeti Bajnokság against Paksi FC.
 The match ended with a 1–0 victory for the Budapest team.
 Nagy entered the pitch in the 46th minute as a substitute for Ugrai.
 On 20 May 2015, Nagy helped his team win the 2015 Magyar Kupa Final by playing 70 minutes in the final.

 On 2 April 2016, Nagy became Hungarian League champion with Ferencváros after losing to Debrecen 2–1 at the Nagyerdei Stadion in the 2015–16 Nemzeti Bajnokság I season.

 On 10 June 2016, Nagy was listed among the top 10 young talents at the Euro 2016.
 The list was created by Sports Illustrated and includes football players such as Kingsley Coman, Julian Draxler, and Raphaël Guerreiro.

 During the European Championship, Nagy attracted attention from clubs such as Benfica, Olympique de Marseille and Leicester City.